Menopause and your health

 Examples of common health problems in the years after menopause include:

-• Osteoporosis.
+- Osteoporosis.
 Having less estrogen after menopause causes you to lose bone mass much more quickly than you did before, which puts you at risk for osteoporosis.
 Osteoporosis is a condition that causes your bones to become brittle and weak and break easily.
-A recent large study found that women who have severe hot flashes and night sweats during the years around menopause usually have more bone loss and are at higher risk for hip fractures than women who do not have severe symptoms.2
+Breaking a bone from osteoporosis increases your risk of bone loss in your spine and hip fractures.

-• Urinary incontinence.
-About half of postmenopausal women have trouble holding in their urine.4 Lower estrogen levels may weaken the urethra.
-Learn about treatment options for incontinence
+- Urinary incontinence.
+About half of postmenopausal women have trouble holding in their urine.
+Urinary incontinence, however, is not related to decreasing estrogen levels or menopause.
+Rather, overweight, diabetes, and increasing age are factors associated with more frequent urinary incontinence episodes.
+Learn about treatment options for incontinence.

 Does hormone therapy during menopause prevent these health problems?

-No. Menopausal hormone therapy is medicine to help relieve your menopause symptoms, such as hot flashes and vaginal dryness.
-Menopausal hormone therapy may actually raise your risk for blood clots, stroke, and some cancers and does not help prevent heart disease or dementia.
-Learn more about menopausal hormone therapy
+Menopausal hormone therapy is currently approved to help relieve your menopause symptoms, such as hot flashes and vaginal dryness.
+Learn more about menopausal hormone therapy.

 What screenings do I need after menopause?